echoprotocol/echowiki/how-to/register-account.md

-# How to : How can I register an account on Echo?
+# How to: How can I register an account on Echo?

 ## Generate key pair
 To create account you need to generate new set of public and private keys.
 This can be easily done with `create_eddsa_keypair` command which will output public and private keys respectively.